msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 | ItemListQuantity | Item Quantity | |
 | | | |

-and it is used similar to this:
+and it is currently used similar to this:

 ```xaml
 <DataGridTextColumn Header="{x:Static properties:Resources.ItemListQuantity}" Binding="{Binding Quantity}" />